yadavnishit/Meesho_Sales_Analysis_Dashboard/README.md

 Key Metrics and Insights:

-Tracked metrics such as total sales, average order value, customer acquisition rate, and top-performing products.
+## Tracked metrics such as total sales, average order value, customer acquisition rate, and top-performing products.

 Identified trends and patterns to provide actionable insights for improving sales strategies and inventory management.

-Tools and Technologies:
+## Tools and Technologies:

 Power BI, Power Query, DAX, Excel.

-Outcome:
+## Outcome:

 Delivered a comprehensive dashboard that enabled stakeholders to monitor business performance in real-time.

 Improved decision-making processes by providing data-driven insights into sales and customer behavior.

+## Author - Nishit Kumar
+This project is part of my portfolio, showcasing the Power Bi skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

+Thank you for your support, and I look forward to connecting with you!